Vitally's health scores strike the perfect balance between simplicity & power 💪

 You can also expand the breakdown of a specific health score here to see which conditions the account satisfies.
 If a column is colored (i.e. not grey), that means the account meets that condition.

-Our Customer Reporting Dashboards provide a section for overall health of account segments over time.
+Health Scores in Customer Reporting Our Customer Reporting Dashboards provide a section for overall health of Account Segments over time.
 Make sure you click on the Health section to expand the graph 😉

 The graph displays the health of displayed accounts on each day/week/month.
 With all our HQ graphs, you can toggle between line graphs, bar graphs, or a table of raw data.